Adlai E. Stevenson High School (Sterling Heights, Michigan)

 The school was named for Adlai E. Stevenson, a two-time candidate for President of the United States and former United Nations ambassador.
 In athletics, the school is often referred to as "Sterling Heights Stevenson".
 The school's mascot is the "Titans."

 School information

-As of fall 2012, the school has an enrollment of 2,881, making it the third largest high school in Michigan—when including grades 10-12—and the largest high school in Utica Community Schools.
-Stevenson's principal is Kenneth L. Cucchi III and has three assistant principals: Alison Hildebrand, Scott May, and Larry Gray.
-The Stevenson MADE Academy's principal is Alison Hildebrand.
-Stevenson is also a State of Michigan and a National Exemplary Blue Ribbon School of Excellence.

-Stevenson High is also home to the Stevenson Manufacturing, Automation, and Design Engineering program (MADE).

-Parts of the school have been renovated including new hallways, and several new classrooms.

-Stevenson's newspaper is called "The Vanguard" and its yearbook is called "The Ambassador"; both are Sparty Award winners.
+Stevenson High School newspaper is called The Vanguard and its yearbook is called The Ambassador.

-Stevenson High School's motto is "The School of Champions".
+Stevenson High School's motto is The School of Champions.

-As of the 2013–2014 school year, Stevenson had a total enrollment of 1995.
-Of that, 1718 were white (86.12%), 149 were African American (7.47%), 78 were Asian or Pacific Islander (3.91%), and 33 were Hispanic (1.65%).

 Athletics

 The Titans are a Division 1 School in the MHSAA and compete in The Macomb Area Conference in lacrosse, competitive cheerleading, football, marching band, baseball, basketball, bowling, cross country, dance team, golf, soccer, softball, swimming, tennis, track, and volleyball.